Skip to main contentScroll Top

 The path in the canopy

 It was just after passing the manor that we took this path.
-The latter makes pass through a forest area called “secondary”.
-Here, thanks to the raised platform spanning the hill, you can see a variety of flore and observe birds in their natural habitat.
-Le path winds through the woods from where we can see, through the "holes" in the foliage, some views of the buildings surrounding us, reminding us that yes, we are still in the city.
+This path makes pass through a forest area called "secondary".
+Here, thanks to the raised platform spanning the hillYou can see a variety of flora and observe birds in their natural habitat. path winds through the woods from where we can see, through the "holes" in the foliage, some views of the buildings surrounding us, reminding us that yes, we are still in the city.

 Not having all day to devote to the southern ridges, I thought we had already seen half of it.
 That already gave us a good idea of the place.